Uber says its drivers make $6 more than traditional cab drivers, but a new report says they earn just $13.25 an hour after expenses.

 What kind of jobs is Uber providing?

-The good news is that the vast majority of Uber drivers—78%—are satisfied working for the company.
-But the data also reveal that many drivers see the ride-sharing service as a stopgap measure until they find a better job.
-The survey results show 32% of drivers said the major reason for partnering with Uber was “to earn money while looking for a steady, full-time job.”
+In 2015 the vast majority of Uber drivers—78%—said they were satisfied working for the company.
+The data also showed that many drivers see the ride-sharing service as a stopgap measure until they find a better job.
+According to the survey, 32% of drivers said the major reason for partnering with Uber was “to earn money while looking for a steady, full-time job.”

 That makes sense considering nearly half of Uber’s drivers have a college degree or higher, well above the 18% of taxi drivers with similar credentials.
 Indeed, slightly more than half of Uber drivers became inactive one year after joining the service, suggesting they quit or found other work.

-Ultimately, it’s up to drivers to choose whether Uber makes sense for them, and the results seem to speak for themselves.
+Ultimately, it’s up to drivers to choose whether Uber makes sense for them.
 In the United States, Uber says, more than 160,000 drivers had partnered with the company by the end of 2014, and almost 40,000 new U.S. drivers provided their first trips in December of last year.
-Thanks to Uber’s new data release, prospective drivers will have more information than ever when making their decision.
+As these cases continue to make their way through the courts, and more data is released, prospective drivers will have more information than ever when making their decision.